Thomas-Walker-Lynch/project-enviroment/README.md

 ## `Z`

-‘Z’ stands for ‘zulu time’ an antiquated term for UTC time.
-Probably because it is nostalgic and convenient the abbreviation `Z`has been maintained as part of ISO 8601.
+‘Z’ stands for ‘Zulu time’ an antiquated term for UTC time.
+Probably because it is nostalgic and convenient the abbreviation `Z` has been maintained as part of ISO 8601.

-The script Z prints a timestamp.
+The script Z prints a time stamp.
 Scripts in `share` make use of it.
 An admin should change its ownership to root and install it in `/usr/local/bin`.
-Script reference it through an absolute path.
+Scripts may reference it through an absolute path.

 ## `home`